Jeremiah 51:62

 and say, 'O LORD, You have promised to cut off this place so that no one will remain--neither man nor beast.
 Indeed, it will be desolate forever.'

-‘O LORD
+‘O LORD,

-You will cut off this place
+You have promised to cut off this place

-but it will be desolate forever
+Indeed, it will be desolate forever.’

 Persons / Places / Events